In this guide we look at the legal obligations of a business and the related compliance requirements that a business needs to consider.

 Depending on what structure your business takes you will be subject to certain legal obligations and requirements.

-If you operate as a sole trader the compliance requirements will be less rigorous than if you operate as a company.
+If you operate as a sole trader, then the compliance requirements will be less rigorous than if you operate as a company.
 However, there are many advantages to structuring a new business in the form of a limited company.
-For more information on that topic read our guide to choosing your business structure.

 Assuming that you set up your business as a limited company you will need to ensure that the company, and its directors, comply with the requirements of the Companies Act 2006.
 Key legal obligations for the company and its directors include: